CursedToxic/11ASE_Task-1/PROJECT_DEVELOPMENT.md

 This weather app addresses most of the Functional and Non-Functional Requirements, however it has missed out on the user being able to choose what data to delete as there is nothing being stored in the first place apart from cache files.
 On the bright side, it addresses all of the Non-Functional Requirements and all of the Specifications, satisfying all the desired inputs and outputs.

 **2. Discuss areas for improvement or new features that could be added.**\
 If I were to improve on this program, I would try to make it so that it uses the Weather API instead of the OpenWeatherMap as it would be more accurate.
-This would improve the overall user satisfaction due to the user expreience being elevated.
+This would improve the overall user satisfaction due to the user experience being elevated.

 **3. Evaluate how the project was managed throughout its development and maintenance, including your time management and how challenges were addressed during the software development lifecycle.**\
 Overall, this project was managed moderately well, with most of the workload being towards the end of the duration of the task.
-Challenges were adressed rather moderately, with the solution being mainly to revert back to when the program had no errors, leading to a rather safe approach to the development.
+Challenges were addressed rather moderately, with the solution being mainly to revert back to when the program had no errors, leading to a rather safe approach to the development.